Alleged CIA involvement in the Whitlam dismissal: 1969 Labor Party positions on Pine Gap

 Cairns also asked the secretary if he was aware that the site was being used for directing the launch of American nuclear missiles in the event of an attack on China, and for detection of any launches aimed at the United States.
 He concluded by surmising: "If this is so, would this not mean that Pine Gap would be a primary target in the event of a nuclear war?"
 Fairhall's response was that these were "wild guesses" and that he was frustrated that he could not provide him with a direct answer, although did not explain why.

-The Tribune again reported on 7 March 1969 that Arther Calwell of the Australian Labor Party had requested to be able to visit the facility at Pine Gap, along with Lance Barnard, which was refused by Fairhall, who stated "In the case of Pine Gap, there will be no facilities provided for inspection".
+The Tribune again reported on 7 March 1969 that Arthur Calwell of the Australian Labor Party had requested to be able to visit the facility at Pine Gap, along with Lance Barnard, which was refused by Fairhall, who stated "In the case of Pine Gap, there will be no facilities provided for inspection".
 The Tribune followed up reporting on Pine Gap on 21 May 1969, in which they stated that it was clear that the United States and the Australian government began the construction of a school at the premises which also doubled as a bomb shelter, stating "those in the know are obviously aware of Pine Gap as a potential target".

 On 12 May 1969, The Canberra Times reported that Lance Barnard attacked the Liberal Party government for not allowing them to access Pine Gap, but that the facility was open for United States Senators to visit should they wish to do so.
 Barnard stated that "It seems the Russians know more about what is going on at Pine Gap than the people of this country".
 The paper concluded that the government had not revealed any further information about Pine Gap and that the revelations in the press were "speculations".

 On 25 June 1969, Hal Alexander, writing for Australian Newspaper The Tribune, wrote that the Australian Labor Party Convention in South Australia steered clear of the issue of the "Secret Pine Gap Installation".

 On 5 September 1969, the Papua New Guinea Post-Courier reported that newly elected opposition leader Gough Whitlam had visited Pine Gap for the second time, stating that he did not know what the facility was for, and that he would not be happy until all members of the opposition had visited it.
-He concluded by stating that if Labor came into the government, there were " 'some things' that the public should know about" about the station.
+He concluded by stating that if Labor came into the government, there were " 'some things' that the public should know about" the station.